 Deep breath!
 While it’s understandably stressful, it’s also actually a pretty common issue.
 Fortunately, it’s also a fixable problem.
 The solution, however, will depend on your timeline.
 Let’s break it down.

-Relax and go back to your seamstress to request more alterations.
+Relax and go back to your seamstress to request more alterations to get the perfect fit.
 Here’s what to ask for:

 Now is the time to be polite but firm.
 “If you've had one or two alterations appointments and still don't love how the dress feels on you, then keep at the alterations person,” Weinberg says.
 “There should still be a few weeks left to get everything fitting perfectly.”